The Royal Navy and Royal Marines Charity

 Remembrance and Comradeship Grant: Monthly assessment basis - designed to support commemorative events and fellowship activities

-Note: As of 2024, external grants to organisations via the Through Life Pathway are not being offered as the charity refocuses on core mission.
+Note: As of 2024, external grants to organisations via the Through Life Pathway are temporarily paused as the charity refocuses on core mission.

 Priority Areas